tommaso-gasparini-econ/tommaso-gasparini-econ.github.io/_pages/about.md

 ---

-I am a PhD candidate in economics at the University of Mannheim and Guest Researcher at the Deutsche Bundesbank.
+I am a PhD candidate in economics at the University of Mannheim and Guest Researcher at the Deutsche Bundesbank

 ### My research interests:
 * Macroeconomics